Wisconsin secretary resigns amid unemployment claim backlog

 “People across our state are struggling to make ends meet,” the governor said.
 “We have continued to add additional resources to support the DWD, but it is clear we must have change if we are going to address these problems to get folks their benefits faster.”

-Messages left at the department seeking comment from Frostman or other officials weren’t immediately returned.
+Messages left at the DWD seeking comment from Frostman or other officials weren’t immediately returned.

+Aides for the Legislature’s GOP leaders, Assembly Speaker Robin Vos and Senate Majority Leader Scott Fitzgerald, didn’t immediately respond to messages seeking comment.

+Republican state Sen. Chris Kapenga issued a news release in which he called Frostman another “stain” on Evers’ ability to choose effective leaders.

 Frostman led the Door County Economic Development Corporation before winning an open seat in the state Senate in a special election in June 2018.
 He lost the seat in the November 2018 general election.
 Evers appointed him DWD secretary in January 2019.